olivertzeng/homework/cat/rights.md

     While there are these differences between them, there are some properties that they share in common.
 As mentioned above, their goal is to protect human rights.
-Next, they both are international organizations, meaning that they serve every nearly every country on earth.
+Next, they both are international organizations, meaning that they serve nearly every country on earth.
     Lastly, they both think that peace is the only solution for human beings.